Musical cryptogram

-A musical cryptogram is a cryptogrammatic sequence of musical symbols, a sequence which can be taken to refer to an extra-musical text by some 'logical' relationship, usually between note names and letters.
-The most common and best known examples result from composers using ciphered versions of their own or their friends' names as themes or motifs in their compositions.
-Much rarer is the use of music notation to encode messages for reasons of espionage or personal security called steganography.
+A musical cryptogram is a cryptogrammatic sequence of musical symbols which can be taken to refer to an extra-musical text by some 'logical' relationship, usually between note names and letters.
+The most common and best known examples result from composers using musically translated versions of their own or their friends' names (or initials) as themes or motifs in their compositions, with an early and commonly known example being the BACH sequence used by the composer.
+These are not really rigorous cipher algorithms in the formal sense, but more like musical monograms or labels using initials.
+The methods used historically by composers were either too incomplete (i.e., did not include all of the letters of the alphabet) or too simplistic to meaningfully encrypt long text messages.
+There is a separate history of music ciphers utilizing music notation to encode messages for reasons of espionage or personal security that involved encryption and/or steganography.

-Because of the multitudinous ways in which notes and letters can be related, detecting hidden ciphers and proving accurate decipherment is difficult.
+Because of the multitudinous ways in which various musical notes and textual letters and other elements can be related, or not, detecting hidden ciphers in music and proving accurate decipherment can be difficult.

 History

 From the initial assignment by Western music theorists of letter names to notes in the 9th century it became possible to reverse the procedure and assign notes to the letters of names.
-However, this does not seem to have become a recognized technique until the Romantic period.
+However, this does not seem to have become a widely recognized technique until the Romantic period.
 From the mid-19th century it has become quite common.
 Sporadic earlier encipherments used solmization syllables.